tardate/LittleArduinoProjects/Electronics101/555Timer/InvertingChargePump/README.md

 | 1N5819 | 220Ω |   1kΩ |  10nF | 220µF | 220µF | 100kΩ | 8.47 | 25.4mA | -9.32 | 86µA   | 215.1mW |  0.8mW | 0.4%       |

 That conversion efficiency looks terrible!

 Fortunately(?) it turns out that this is mainly due to the 555 timer chip.

 My NE555P chips are drawing 25mA with no load on pin 3.
 That's much higher than the datasheet would lead me to expect, but that's a separate issue.

-Subtract the "cost" of running the 55 chip, and efficiencies work out closer to 77%.
-That's still not particularly good.
+Subtract the "cost" of running the 555 chip, and efficiencies work out closer to 77%.
+That's better but still not particularly good.

 ### Some Conclusions